Undergraduate Courses

 SIE 465: Supply Chain Management

 Fundamentals of Supply Chain Management including inventory/logistics planning and management, warehouse operations, procurement, sourcing, contracts and collaboration.
-May be convened with SIE 565.

 SIE 466: Life Cycle Analysis for Sustainable Design and Engineering